apache/hbase-thirdparty/README.txt

 This project packages relocated third-party libraries used by Apache HBase.

-DISCLAIMER: This is an HBase internal project.
-Included libs and/or their versions change at the dictate of hbase without regard to others concerns.
+DISCLAIMER: This project is for Apache HBase internal use.
+Included libs and/or their versions are subject to change at the dictate of hbase without regard to the concern of others!

 To build, just run: